-The SessionCam reporting console can re-sort recorded sessions by unique visitor.
+Used to identify an individual unique visitor (set for one year).
+The SessionCam reporting console can re-sort recorded sessions by a unique visitor.
 This means that multiple visits from the same unique visitor over a selected date/time range can be aggregated.

-This cookie (named "sc.UserId") is used to enable this report.
+Used to store the recording status through the visitor's session.
 This cookie is set on the first load of SessionCam.
 It stores whether SessionCam is to record the session or not.
-This cookie (named "sc.Status") also stores data for whether ServiceTick web surveys are configured to launch for this hostname.
+This cookie also stores data for whether ServiceTick web surveys are configured to launch for given hostname.

-This cookie provides the details needed to compile a recording showing multiple pages visited during a visitor’s unique visit to a web site.
-The cookie is named "sc.ASP_NET_SESSIONID".
+Used to identify the individual user session.
+This cookie provides the details needed to compile a recording showing multiple pages visited during a visitor’s unique visit to a website.

+Deleted after being set.
 This cookie is set when SessionCam initialises and is only ever used to ensure we can read and write cookies.
 Once this cookie has been set it is deleted immediately and if the cookie fails to set, SessionCam will not attempt to record.
-The cookie is named "SessionCamTestCookie".

 The main endpoint that is used to 'ingest' the data we record uses the hostname https://ws.sessioncam.com.
 This is where the session records to when the sc.InTg cookie's value is 'a'.
 When the sc.InTg cookie's value is 'b', that session is one of a few that is being processed on the new code.
 The endpoint used for these is https://b.ws.sessioncam.com.
 Neither of these hostnames are a third party.
 All the sessions are processed through SessionCam and presented on the console.
 The cookie is created when a brand new session starts and is simply used to keep sessions recording consistently to the same hostname (endpoint) from start to finish.
 If we don't use this cookie then we would not get complete sessions running on the new code.